pearcepallen/surgery-management/Instructions.md

 # Setup
 After cloning the branch on the respository.
 From the root folder, assuming you have Python and pip installed.
 I would recommend creating a Python Virtual Environment.
 This can be done by following:

 - pip install virtualenv
 - virtualenv myenv

 This env can then be activated by running:

 - myenv\Scripts\activate

 If the above command doesn't work, the following should allow it to run for the duration of the program.

 - Set-ExecutionPolicy Unrestricted -Force

 After setting up the virtual environment.
 In the command terminal, run:

 - pip install -r requirements.txt

 This should download all the packages needed to run the API.

 # Testing
-Inside the backend directory, run
+Inside the backend directory, run:
 - python manage.py runserver

 This should start the application server and allow live requests to the API.

 Provisions have been made for an admin user.